mautic/developer-documentation-new/docs/design/displaying_elements_based_on_user_permissions.rst

 Using the ``securityIsGranted`` function
 ------------------------------------

-To display elements conditionally based on user permissions, use the securityIsGranted function in Twig templates.
-The securityIsGranted function checks if the current user has the specified permission and returns a boolean value indicating whether the permission is granted or not.
+To display elements conditionally based on User permissions, use the ``securityIsGranted`` function in Twig templates.
+The ``securityIsGranted`` function checks if the current User has the specified permission and returns a boolean value indicating whether the permission is granted or not.

 Here's the basic syntax: